 Firstly, let me tell you quickly about the facilities.
 At The Scarlet you can enjoy a swim in the indoor pool with it’s striking floor to ceiling windows that cast a view out over the cliff and to the sea.
 Just to the side of the pool is a steam room, and there’s even a relaxation pod at the other end.

 Outside is the natural, reed-filtered pool that has the feeling of a wild pond and it certainly has the temperature to match.
 It’s a refreshing feature if you feel brave enough to jump right in.
-Otherwise, make like I did and enjoy the the view from one of the loungers around the pool, or make use of the outdoor sauna.
+Otherwise, make as I did and enjoy the view from one of the loungers around the pool, or make use of the outdoor sauna.

-As part of the Bells and Whistles package we had a dip in the cliff top hot tub (It’s a bookable option from the spa reception if you’re on a different package.).
+As part of the Bells and Whistles package, we had a dip in the clifftop hot tub (It’s a bookable option from the spa reception if you’re on a different package.).
 It’s not the bubbly kind of hot tub, rather it’s like stepping into a soft warm bath, except this is on the cliff looking out to sea.
-And if you’re lucky like we were, you get to be there at sunset as you enjoy view with a glass of bubbly in hand.
+And if you’re lucky like we were, you get to be there at sunset as you enjoy the view with a glass of bubbly in hand.
 It’s definitely one of those indulgent, wow! moments.
 You take a deep breath and think just how lucky you are to enjoy such beautiful views.

 The spa also has a couple of relaxation rooms – the deep relaxation room is a small dark space with hanging cocoons and blankets.
-You can chill out here after a treatment and allow the gentle swing of the cocoon to lull you into a cheeky nap.
+You can chill out here after treatment and allow the gentle swing of the cocoon to lull you into a cheeky nap.

 The light relaxation room is a much larger space just off to the side of the pool, and with an exit out to the outdoor pool.
 There you can find loungers, soft chairs, and a sunken area filled with giant bean bags.
-This was a nice spot to read a book for a while, or do some journalling.
+This was a nice spot to read a book for a while or do some journalling.

 The other features of the spa include a yoga room and a meditation room.
 Both available if you speak to the spa reception.

-For treatments you get taken through to the quiet low-lighted part of the spa where each room is ‘tented’.
+For treatments, you get taken through to the quiet low-lighted part of the spa where each room is ‘tented’.
 It adds to the cosiness which you want when having a treatment.

-For the Bells and Whistles package I had treatments every day.
-First of all I had the shirobyanga massage when we first arrived.
+For the Bells and Whistles package, I had treatments every day.
+First of all, I had the shirobyanga massage when we first arrived.
 This was supposed to happen in our room but there was a mix-up so we just popped along to the spa instead (if you want a massage in your room you can arrange that in advance with the spa reception).

 This massage was a seated back, shoulders, arms, and head massage.
-It was an oil-based massage, so be aware if you have just washed your hair like I had!
+It was an oil-based massage, so be aware if you have just washed your hair as I had!
 Apart from a head full of oil, this massage was perfect.
 The therapist used just the right amount of pressure and it helped ease away the tension from a long 4-5 hour drive to the hotel.

 I have a lot of tension in my shoulders but the therapist was pretty expert at starting to work that knot out.
 In fact, the combination of 3 massages during my stay at The Scarlet finally got read of this intense knot I’ve had in my shoulder for the longest time.

-On the second day I went for my ‘spa journey’.
-As an ayurveda-inspired spa the therapists work to help determine your ayurveda body type along with a discussion with you about your lifestyle and what you want out of your stay.
-For me, I needed some intense relaxation, something I struggle with day to day.
+On the second day, I went for my ‘spa journey’.
+As an Ayurveda-inspired spa, the therapists work to help determine your Ayurveda body type along with a discussion with you about your lifestyle and what you want out of your stay.
+For me, I needed some intense relaxation, something I struggle with day-to-day.
 After my long consult, my therapist determined the best treatments for me.
 This will vary from person to person and that makes that ideal for a spa journey.

 My therapist found I needed some intense relaxation and pampering so I had a full body massage, with facial massage lasting about an hour and a half.
 It was super relaxing and what I found satisfying was that the therapist was able to determine the level of pressure I needed on different parts of my body.
-Generally I say I prefer light pressure in a massage as I’m a bit puny with little muscle mass.
+Generally, I say I prefer light pressure in a massage as I’m a bit puny with little muscle mass.
 But she was able to firmer pressure on my knot on my shoulder, more of my back and feet.

 One of the most interesting parts of the spa journey was the joint rhassoul experience that I got to experience with Raj.
-There are a choice of 3 different ‘alternative’ treatment rooms.
+There is a choice of 3 different ‘alternative’ treatment rooms.
 The rhassoul is kind of like a steam room with mud.
 It’s unlike anything I’ve ever experienced before and I loved it.
 Essentially you have a timed session in this steam room, and a spa therapist talks you through the order in which to do the rhassoul process.

-You essentially have a scrub that you either rub all over yourself, or do for each other.
+You essentially have a scrub that you either rub all over yourself or do for each other.
 All the while, the steam room is heating up.
 There are two showers in each corn of the room.
 You wash off the scrub.
 And then you cover yourself, or each other, in the mud mask.
 Then a massive rainfall shower in the middle of the room starts to help wash it all off.
 I think in between you go out of the room for a glass of water and dry off a bit.

 All in all the experience leaves you with super soft lovely skin.
 And it’s such a wonderfully intimate experience.
 It’s lovely to do as a couple, and I wonder how many couples, especially us longer-term/married couples, do something like that.
 It’s a unique way to bond, and I can’t recommend it enough.
 It was intimate, fun, and unique.
 An experience we’ll never forget.

 My final treatment of the weekend was an Honest Facial.
-For this treatment I was treated to a quick foot bath whilst the therapist talked through the process, the products to be used, and asked any questions needed.
+For this treatment, I was treated to a quick foot bath whilst the therapist talked through the process, the products to be used, and asked any questions needed.
 I requested a foot massage for when the mask was on as I’m not a fan of hand massages.
 Then I popped onto the table wearing the disposable underwear provided and wrapped up in the sheet and blanket.

-The facial was a deep relaxing style facial using natural, organic products from the British skincare brand (I’ll try and find the name).
+The facial was a deeply relaxing style facial using natural, organic products from the British skincare brand (I’ll try and find the name).
 It included a full cleanser, mask, treatment, deep massage, and moisturise.
 I must admit, at first I was not used to having such a long face massage, but once I let myself relax into it, I enjoyed the process and the result was insane.
 I could immediately see the difference in the texture of my skin.
 It was like magic!

 We had a dreamy weekend at The Scarlet.
-The location is such a talking point and from the photos you can see why, the views are spectacular.
+The location is such a talking point and from the photos, you can see why the views are spectacular.
 But the staff really do make the hotel special.
 Everyone was super friendly and professional.
 We felt very welcome, and at ease.

-The Bells and Whistles package is obviously the high end option, but if you’re looking to enjoy every bit of indulgence available at the hotel and spa, it’s worth paying for it upfront with this package and then everything is taken care of for you.
+The Bells and Whistles package is obviously the high-end option, but if you’re looking to enjoy every bit of indulgence available at the hotel and spa, it’s worth paying for it upfront with this package and then everything is taken care of for you.
 You can simply go about the weekend from one relaxing and enjoyable moment to another.

 This hotel and spa are pretty special and I would love to visit again.
-My favourites bits of this break includes the rhassoul experience, the cliff top hot tub, the seaview room, the evening meals, the sommelier and his expert wine knowledge, my ayurveda consultation and massage, and the people.
+My favourites bits of this break includes the rhassoul experience, the clifftop hot tub, the sea view room, the evening meals, the sommelier and his expert wine knowledge, my Ayurveda consultation and massage, and the people.

 This hotel and spa has the personal touch which lends itself to an intimate, peaceful experience, all within a design-led location with amazing scenery and warm personnel.
 This is luxury done well.

-A three-night stay, breakfast each morning – in bed if you choose, a three-course evening meal with wine flight, a five-course taster menu with wine flight, sharing board and bottle of red, canapés and fizz on arrival, afternoon tea and fizz, cliff top hot tub with a champagne cocktail, Shirobhyanga in room treatment, Scarlet Spa signature four hour spa Journey (with Rhassoul), Honest facial and a gift to take home too… phew!
+A three-night stay, breakfast each morning – in bed if you choose, a three-course evening meal with wine flight, a five-course taster menu with wine flight, sharing board and bottle of red, canapés and fizz on arrival, afternoon tea and fizz, clifftop hot tub with a champagne cocktail, Shirobhyanga in-room treatment, Scarlet Spa signature four hour spa Journey (with Rhassoul), Honest facial and a gift to take home too… phew!